This park's sharply textured rock formations share a 244,000-acre landscape with the largest protected mixed-grass prairie in the United States.

 More about Badlands

-Blog Post 10 Spectacular Parks for Stargazing As the days get shorter, stargazers have more opportunities to celebrate the night—and national parks offer some of the darkest skies in the country.
+Blog Post 10 Spectacular Parks for Stargazing National parks offer some of the darkest skies in the country.

 Fact Sheet Polluted Parks: Fact Sheets Haze pollution limits views of our most valued national parks and wilderness areas, affecting not just how far we can see, but also the color, sharpness, and quality of the view.
 It also makes the air unhealthy for people, wildlife and natural resources.